ibm-cloud-docs/blockchain-sw-251/console-ocp-about.md

 ## Installing {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1
 {: #console-ocp-about-install}

 The {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 uses a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: external} to install the {{site.data.keyword.blockchainfull_notm}} Platform console on your cluster and manage the deployment of your nodes.
 When you purchase the {{site.data.keyword.blockchainfull_notm}} Platform license from Passport Advantage Online, you receive a token that provides access to {{site.data.keyword.IBM_notm}} Entitlement registry.
 You can use your token with the commands and files that are provided in the installation guide to automatically download the Docker images and start the operator and console on your cluster.
-When you are ready to get started, see [Deploying {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 on the OpenShift Container Platform](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp).
-If you are deploying the platform on other Kubernetes distributions, see [Deploying {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 on Kubernetes](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-k8).
+When you are ready to get started, see [Deploy {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 on the OpenShift Container Platform](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp).
+If you are deploying the platform on other Kubernetes distributions, see [Deploy {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 on Kubernetes](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-k8).

 It is also possible to deploy the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall, without having access to the public internet.
 For more information, see [Deploying IBM Blockchain Platform 2.5.1 on the OpenShift Container Platform behind a firewall](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp-firewall).
 Otherwise, for other Kubernetes distributions see [Deploying IBM Blockchain Platform 2.5.1 on Kubernetes behind a firewall](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-k8-firewall).